 RICHARD WM HUDSON

-Currently Richard lives and works in The Yorkshire Dales National Park, working with found, and recently fallen trees and branches.
-Richard uses the naturally 'ripped' part of the wood, and burns it with a gas torch, charring the surface to black.
-He then sculpts the rest leaving the natural color of the wood, and finally sealing with natural clear bees waxes.
-Richard sees his work as if lightning has struck the tree exploding the sculpture from out of it.
-His inspiration was found on a walk in Scotland and seeing the aftermath of a forest fire.
+Richard lives in The Yorkshire Dales National Park and works with fallen trees and branches.
+He uses the torn part of the wood, burns it, charring the surface, and then sculpts the rest leaving the natural color, based on the Japanese ‘Yakisugi’ technique.
+His terracotta ceramics are hand coiled and pit fired, derived from ethnic pottery.
+Both wood and ceramic are then decorated with oxides and polished with waxes.
+He works with mixed materials, wood, ceramic, stone and metal where his shapes have an organic, natural and even prehistoric look.
+Richard sees his work as if lightning has struck the tree exploding the sculpture from within.
+His inspiration comes from seeing the residual formations of wood and emergent new growth in the aftermath of a forest fire.